 The Form Layer allows the coaching agent or the sales agent to pull in information as it appears in the conversation and put it into the provider's enrollment form.

-What is truly innovative in this tool is my design for the drag and drop field.
+What is truly innovative in this tool is the design for the drag and drop field.

 The tool is now moving into refinement at eHealth.
-Additionally the team is considering applying for a patent for my form field tool.
+Additionally the team is considering applying for a patent.